CNBC Daily Open: Trump clashes on foreign policy, wields economic threat

-To an economist, it might seem questionable for a country to impose tariffs on its biggest trading partners, especially when its economy is showing signs of shrinking, the stock market sagging, prices remaining stubbornly high and consumer sentiment downbeat.
+To an economist, it might seem questionable for a country to impose tariffs on its biggest trading partners, especially when its economy is showing signs of shrinking, the stock market is sagging, prices remain stubbornly high and consumer sentiment is downbeat.

-That's because tariffs are "a tax on goods", as Warren Buffett describes them.
+That's because tariffs are "a tax on goods," as Warren Buffett describes them, adding that they are "an act of war, to some degree."
 In other words, they generally increase the cost of imported goods.
 Companies would either try absorbing the expense, which means a drop in revenue, or pass it on to consumers, possibly triggering an upward shock in prices.

 But U.S. President Donald Trump said tariffs on Canada and Mexico are scheduled to go into effect Tuesday.
 His administration is also insisting such levies will not increase inflation, while encouraging allies to introduce tariffs on China as well.